-As part of the District’s 2018 Measure G facilities improvement bond measure, the District proposed to demolish the existing Los Alamitos High School Administration and Media Center buildings to pave the way for a new multistory Science, Technology, Engineering & Math (STEM) classroom building that will provide students and staff modern facilities that will support the campus for the next 50 years.
+As part of the District’s 2018 Measure G facilities improvement bond measure, the District proposed to demolish the existing Los Alamitos High School Administration and Media Center buildings to pave the way for a new multistory Science, Technology, Engineering & Math (STEM) classroom building that will provide students and staff modern facilities that will support the campus.

-The new 3-story, 86,000 GSF building will replace a majority of the 30 existing portable classrooms with permanent facilities, accommodate the entire Science department, and will be located at the front of the campus to enhance school safety and improve vehicular access.
+The new 3-story, 86,000 GSF building replaced a majority of the 30 existing portable classrooms with permanent facilities, accommodates the entire Science department, and is located at the front of the campus to enhance school safety and improve vehicular access.

-The two upper floors of the building will house 15 general classrooms, 15 science classrooms and associated student and staff support spaces, including dedicated Professional Learning Community (PLC) spaces on each floor for enhanced collaboration between teaching disciplines.
+The two upper floors of the building house 15 general classrooms, 15 science classrooms, and associated student and staff support spaces, including dedicated Professional Learning Community (PLC) spaces on each floor for enhanced collaboration between teaching disciplines.

 Standing as a beacon of achievement in the community, this new facility learning environment, befitting the high-performing standards of Los Alamitos High School’s teachers and students, will prepare tomorrow’s leaders for great success beyond the classroom, wherever life takes them.